Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Measured foliations realised by holomorphic quadratic differentials.

-This induces a Teichm{\"u}ller norm on $T\T$ via the duality between Beltrami differentials and holomorphic quadratic differentials.
-One way to express the associated metric, called the Teichm{\"u}ller metric $d_{\T}$, is: One can consult, for example \cite{carlos}, for further details in this topic.\\\\ Now, given $q\in Q(S,[c])$, away from its zeroes we can always perform a local change of coordinates $z\mapsto w:=\int\sqrt{q}$ on $S$ such that $q=f(z)dz^{2}$ has the local expression $dw^{2}$ with respect to this coordinate.
+Now, given $q\in Q(S,c)$, away from its zeroes we can always perform a local change of coordinates $z\mapsto w:=\int\sqrt{q}$ on $S$ such that $q=f(z)dz^{2}$ has the local expression $dw^{2}$ with respect to this coordinate.
 If we write $w=w_{1}+\textbf{i}w_{2}$ then the holomorphic quadratic differential $dw^{2}$ canonically equips $\mathbb{C}$ with two measured foliations: \begin{itemize} \item The horizontal measured foliation, which are immersed lines given by $w_{2}=\text{const.}$, i.e the horizontal lines of $\mathbb{C}$.
 Its transverse measure being given by $|\mathfrak{I}\sqrt{dw^{2}}|=|dw_{2}|$. \item The vertical measured foliation, which are immersed lines along which $w_{1}=\text{const.}$, i.e the vertical lines of $\mathbb{C}$.
 Its transverse measure being given by $|\mathfrak{R}\sqrt{dw^{2}}|=|dw_{1}|$. \end{itemize} Moreover, notice that the horizontal measured foliations (resp. vertical measured foliations) of quadratic differential $|dw^{2}|$ gives us all the horizontal lines (resp. vertical lines) on $\mathbb{C}$, thus inspiring the nomenclature.
-So we define: {\definition The horizontal measured foliation (resp. vertical measured foliation) of $q$ on $S$ is a smooth singular measured foliation, with singularities at the zeroes of $q$, which is obtained locally by pulling back the horizontal measured foliations (resp. vertical measured foliation) of $dw^{2}$ under the change of coordinate $z\mapsto w:= \int \sqrt{q}$ define above.
+So we define: {\definition The horizontal measured foliation $\mathrm{hor}_{[c]}(q)$ (resp. vertical measured foliation $\mathrm{ver}_{[c]}(q)$) of $q$ on $(S,c)$ is a smooth singular measured foliation, with singularities at the zeroes of $q$, which is obtained locally by pulling back the horizontal measured foliations (resp. vertical measured foliation) of $dw^{2}$ under the change of coordinate $z\mapsto w:= \int \sqrt{q}$ defined above.
 The transverse measure for the horizontal measured foliation (resp. vertical measured foliation) is given by $|\mathfrak{I}\sqrt{q}|$ (resp. $|\mathfrak{R}\sqrt{q}|$).} \\\\If the measured foliation $\f$ is realised by a holomorphic quadratic differential $q$ then $\f$ has a prong of order $k+2$ at the point where $q$ has a zero of order $k$.
-Also, if $q$ is expressed as $dw^{2}$ in local coordinates then then $-q$ is nothing but the differential $-dw^{2}$, whose horizontal (resp. vertical) foliations are given by the vertical lines (resp. horizontal lines) on $\mathbb{C}$.
+Also, if $q$ is expressed as $dw^{2}$ in local coordinates then $-q$ is nothing but the differential $-dw^{2}$, whose horizontal (resp. vertical) foliations are given by the vertical lines (resp. horizontal lines) on $\mathbb{C}$.
 We thus have the simple but important remark: